 The reality is, there are good reasons to buy new build property and good reasons to buy second hand, the most suited to you will likely be dictated by your personal scenario and the point in the market cycle at which you are purchasing.

 Only you can make the decision as to what makes the most sense for you.
-However, for most first-time investors and those buying overseas property for investment, buying new build makes more sense.
+However, for most first-time investors and those buying overseas property for investment, buying a new build makes more sense.

 TOP 5 REASONS TO BUY NEW BUILD PROPERTY